Qualifying for a VA loan after bankruptcy is certainly possible, often in a shorter period than you would with a conventional loan.

-Just to reiterate, the seasoning period for VA loans is based on your Chapter 13 filing date, not the discharge date.
-That’s a big -- and beneficial -- difference.
+To reiterate, the seasoning period for VA loans is based on your Chapter 13 filing date, not the discharge date.
+That's a big and beneficial difference.

 Depending on your particular financial situation, existing homeowners may essentially give back their home during the bankruptcy process.
 Others may lose theirs to foreclosure months or even years after the fact.

 Since foreclosure typically requires prospective VA borrowers to wait at least two years before obtaining a home loan, a common concern is that veterans will have to wait four years or more to move forward.
 That's not necessarily the case.